Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 ### Set main storefront URL for widgets

-When you add store widgets, like search, minicart, categories menu, to a site page separate from the storefront widget, the storefront will open in a pop-up.
-This pop-up contains the whole store and works just fine.
-But in some cases it is more convenient to open the store on another website page instead of the pop-up.
+You can add different store widgets, like search, minicart to a page separately from the storefront widget.

+When you interact with them, the storefront area will open in a pop-up.
+This pop-up contains the whole store and works as usual.

+But in some cases it is more convenient to open the storefront on another website page instead of the pop-up.

 You can do this with the help of the `window.ec.config.store_main_page_url` option.